Over the last few decades, Lisbon has emerged as one of the coolest and most exciting destinations for a city break.

 From the moment you arrive in Lisbon, you’ll likely glimpse the São Jorge Castle.
 Built by the Moors in the 11th century, this hilltop castle dominates the city’s skyline just about wherever you are, and its history is fascinating.
 The Romans originally built a fortress here in 200 BC – but since the castle was built, it’s served as a royal palace, a military barracks, and now a national monument and museum.

-If you’re interested in archaeology and history, the museum is well worth visiting – but simply strolling around the building, admiring its 11 towers and ramparts, is an experience.
+If you’re interested in archaeology and history, the museum is well worth visiting – but simply strolling around the castle, admiring its 11 towers and ramparts, is an experience.
 The real highlight, however, is the view.
 Gazing out at the higgledy-piggledy red rooftops and the Tagus River beyond is truly thrilling for first-time visitors.

 6. Ride the Santa Justa elevator

-If you’re curious about either engineering or architecture, you can’t pass up the chance to catch a lift in the Elevador de Santa Justa.
+If you’re curious about engineering or architecture, you can’t pass up the chance to catch a lift in the Elevador de Santa Justa.
 Quite possibly the world’s most beautiful elevator, the lift was designed by Raoul Mesnier du Ponsard, who was a student of Gustave Eiffel.
-This embellished, neo-gothic elevator has been going since 1902 and, today, it’s incredibly popular with tourists.
+This embellished, neo-gothic elevator has been running since 1902 and, today, it’s incredibly popular with tourists.

 7. Taste your way around the city